neouyghur/One-stage-Mask-based-Scene-Text-Eraser/README.md

 - NVIDIA GPU + CUDA cuDNN

 ### Other Networks
 You can find network architectures for [MTRNet](https://arxiv.org/abs/1903.04092) and [ENSNet](https://arxiv.org/abs/1812.00723) under Related Networks.
 If you want to test these codes, you need to replace them with MTRNet++ architecture under `src/networks`.
+Note that the original MTRNet is implemented with Tensorflow and the backbone is U-Net.
+However, here, the MTRNet is using the same backbone of the MTRNet++ which is a lighter backbone compared to MTRNet.

 ### Citation

+If you find our code useful to your research, please cite our papers [MTRNet](https://arxiv.org/abs/1903.04092) and [MTRNet++](https://arxiv.org/abs/1912.07183):

 ```
 @article{tursun2020mtrnet++,